12 Different Types of Ant Mounds

 Depending on the species, carpenter ants build their nests either completely in wood or (especially in the case of fallen logs) partly in the wood and partly the ground beneath.
 The ants create special vents on the side of their nest called kick holes.

 They use these holes to kick the indigestible wood pulp and ant frass out of the nest, resulting in piles that resemble sawdust.
 Inside the home, these piles are often the first indication of a carpenter ant infestation.
+Both frass piles and ground excavations can resemble mounds, although only the latter may be an entrance to the ant colony.

 #6 – Fire Ant Mound